gustavsl/flutter-tdx/README.md

-# flutter-pi
+# flutter-tdx
-A light-weight Flutter Engine Embedder for Raspberry Pi.
+A light-weight Flutter Engine Embedder for the Toradex Colibri iMX6.
 Inspired by https://github.com/chinmaygarde/flutter_from_scratch.
-Flutter-pi also runs without X11, so you don't need to boot into Raspbian Desktop & have X11 and LXDE load up; just boot into the command-line.
+Flutter-tdx also runs without X11.

 You can now theoretically run every flutter app you want using flutter-pi, also including extensions & plugins, just that you'd have to build the platform side of the plugins you'd like to use yourself.

 _The difference between extensions and plugins is that extensions don't include any native code, they are just pure dart.
 Plugins (like the [connectivity plugin](https://github.com/flutter/plugins/tree/master/packages/connectivity)) include platform-specific code._

-## Running your App on the Raspberry Pi
+## Running your App on the Colibri iMX6
 ### Patching the App
 First, you need to override the default target platform in your flutter app, i.e. add the following line to your _main_ method, before the _runApp_ call:
 ```dart